janaardhanan/imu-task/README.md

 - The consumer parses 48-byte binary packets using the `Payload_IMU_t` structure.
 - Sensor fusion is computed from **accelerometer + magnetometer** using a rotation matrix approach.
 - Gimbal lock is avoided using **quaternion-based orientation** internally.
-- No real-time scheduling (RT) was implemented.
-This is optional per the task PDF.

 ---

 ## 🛑 Stopping the Programs

 Use `Ctrl+C` in both terminals to terminate the publisher and consumer gracefully.

----

-## ✅ Status

-✔️ All required features from the task PDF are implemented
-✔️ Optional features like reconnection and sensor fusion are also included

 ---